Welcome to today's edition of the Rush 24-7 podcast.

 But aside from all that, far more important, no vision of American power at all.

-Uh, no sense of America as the order maker in the world.
+No sense of America as the order maker in the world.

 There was no strategic vision there at all.

-And if you're watching this speech and you're on the Politburo in Beijing, or if you're the uh wannabe czar in uh Moscow, if you're the President of Iran, if you're the dear leader of North Korea, if you're the foreign minister of Belgium, if you're the deputy tourism minister of the South Sandwich Islands, you're looking at this guy, and this guy is telling you something uh about American purpose in the world, and he's telling you uh that we are moving into a post-American world.
+And if you're watching this speech and you're on the Politburo in Beijing, or if you're the wannabe czar in Moscow, if you're the president of Iran, if you're the dear leader of North Korea, if you're the foreign minister of Belgium, if you're the deputy tourism minister of the South Sandwich Islands, you're looking at this guy, and this guy is telling you something about American purpose in the world.

-So that is a that is serious.
+So that is serious.

 That is serious stuff.

-Never mind that it uh may have made a few people happy in the left-wing base of his party.
+Never mind that it may have made a few people happy in the left-wing base of his party.

-Uh in the presidential palaces around this world, they looked at this speech and they got the message.
+In the presidential palaces around this world, they looked at this speech and they got the message.

 And he says, quote, unfortunately, over the last decade, we've not done what's necessary to shore up the foundations of our own prosperity.